GST Registration and Monthly Compliance Roadmap for Small Businesses

 CA Technical Notes

-For business compliance articles, the CA review should verify GST registration triggers, turnover, place of supply, tax invoices, ITC support, return frequency, payment challans, notices, reconciliations, and whether income-tax reporting aligns with GST and books.
+For business compliance reviews, the CA should verify GST registration triggers, applicable turnover thresholds, place-of-supply determination, tax invoice compliance, ITC eligibility and blocked-credit analysis, return frequency, payment challans, GSTR-2B reconciliation, and whether income-tax reporting aligns with GST turnover and books.